facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 A stage in Habitat-Sim is a static object consisting of background scenery wherein an agent acts.
 Stage Attributes templates hold relevant information describing a stage's mesh, geometry and physical properties.
 Any source configuration files used to build these attributes should be named in the format :

  	<stagename>.stage_config.json

+An example of an appropriate configured file can be found below :

+.. include:: ../../data/test_assets/scenes/stage_floor1.stage_config.json
+    :code: json

 Stage Mesh Handles And Types
 ----------------------------